-After numerous articles railing against “degenerate” Jews, homosexuals, and non-white immigrants, his attendance at last year’s National Policy Institute conference, and his decision to allow white supremacist Paul Ramsey to write a guest article for Return of Kings, it seems that Roosh V’s flirtation with the Alt-Right is finally over.
+After numerous articles railing against “degenerate” Jews, homosexuals, and non-white immigrants, his attendance at last year’s National Policy Institute conference, and his decision to allow white supremacist Paul Ramsey to write a guest article for Return of Kings, it seems that Roosh Valizadeh’s flirtation with the alt-right is finally over.

 Feminism is a movement that aims to maximize female sexual choices while minimizing male sexual choice.
 Feminists shame men who date younger women and who have preferences for thin and beautiful women.
 Feminists have petitioned the legal system to invent the crime of “sexual harassment” to constrain male behavior and have changed the laws on due process to criminalize the act of consensual sex.
 They use the accusation of “rapist” on an increasing number of men who dared to exercise their sexual choices in a legal manner.

 The alt right started as a nationalist movement, and that’s what many people believe it to currently be, but we’re only three months away from it being a movement primarily concerned with minimizing the sexual choices of everyone.
 While feminists want to control how a man has sex, the alt right wants to control who they have sex with.

 By exercising sexual choices in a legal manner, perhaps Roosh meant, as Matt Forney put it, using “a bit of muscle on a girl” and having sex with a girl who “was hovering on the edge of unconsciousness.”
 You know, legal stuff.

 And just to be clear, Roosh found many elements of the alt-right movement acceptable, saying that their ideas once “offered a path for us to move forward against the leftist establishment.”
 Now, utterly disillusioned by their open hatred of interracial relationships, Roosh is comparing them to the defunct website PUA Hate (and its subsequent incarnation Slut Hate) and spree killer Elliot Rodger.